 Benefits of Using Summary vs Full Post in Archives

-1. Faster Load Time
+1. Improves Page Load Time

-Imagine an archive page that shows 10 posts per page (which is pretty standard).
-Now if each of those 10 pages are 500+ words long with 5 images each, then your user have a lot to scroll through.
+Imagine an archive page that shows 10 posts per page.
+If each of those 10 pages is 500+ words long with 5 images each, then your user has a lot to scroll through.
 The page will also load slower than normal.

 2. Prevents Duplicate Content

 For example, WordPress by default has category, tags, date, and author archives.
-Publishing full posts in archives will make each article appear in full length at several different pages on your site.
+Publishing full posts in archives will make each article appear at full length on several different pages on your site.

 3. Increases Pageviews and Reduces Bounce rate